floragunncom/search-guard-docs/_content/_docs_elasticstack/elasticstack_transportclient.md

 order: 400
 layout: docs
 edition: community
-description: How to connect to a Search Guard secured Elasticsearch cluster using a Transport Client.
+description: How to connect to a Search Guard secured OpenSearch/Elasticsearch cluster using a Transport Client.

 ---
 <!---